Mosquito Control

 Mosquito Control Programs in Massachusetts

 There are two broad categories of mosquito control programs for which we receive inquiries: large scale spraying programs with pesticides or bacterial agents to control mosquitoes over larger areas, and the older, but still existing program of maintenance of salt marsh drainage ditches and various other management practices.
-Below are more details and links for more information about these state and local efforts in Massachusetts.
+The Mass.gov website Mosquito Control and Spraying provides information about spraying and mosquito control programs in Massachusetts.
+Below are additional links for more information about these state and local efforts in Massachusetts.

 Bacterial and pesticide Spraying

-The Massachusetts Department of Public Health (DPH) is one of the lead organizations in Massachusetts that makes decisions about managing mosquito populations that are a threat to human health.
-Detailed information about their efforts can be found at the DPH West Nile Virus – Questions About Spraying And Mosquito Control web page.
+The Massachusetts Health and Social Services is one of the lead organizations in Massachusetts that makes decisions about managing mosquito populations that are a threat to human health.
+Detailed information about their efforts can be found at this web page.
 In a practical sense however, it is the State Reclamation and Mosquito Control Board that implements most efforts to control mosquito populations in Massachusetts.

 There are two broad types of spraying strategies to control mosquito populations.
 Strategies to control the water living mosquito larvae (“larviciding”) involves the application of chemicals or bacterial products to mosquito breeding areas to kill or inhibit the growth of mosquito larvae to the adult form.
 Strategies to control adult mosquitoes (“adulticiding”) generally involve the wide scale application of pesticide chemicals to kill the adult form of the mosquito.
 These are applied by truck-mounted sprayers, planes, or helicopters.